-Season 9 of The Walking Dead will be just as explosive as fans expect.
-In the thrilling finale of season 8 featuring the “All Out War,” Negan was finally defeated — but spared from death — by Rick, and was kept as a prisoner instead.
-But just when they thought they can finally have some sense of peace, a new terror rises in the form of The Whisperers, led by their cold and cruel leader, Alpha.
+Season 9 of The Walking Dead has been just as explosive as the fans expected it to be.
+With Andrew Lincoln’s final bow as Rick, as well as the arrival of a new threat in the form of The Whisperers, viewers can expect a thrilling season finale ahead.
 And we’ve got some good news to share – episodes will air at the same time as in the US, so you can watch without fearing spoilers.

 The Walking Dead is one of Foxtel’s Most Watched Dramas

 There’s no doubt that The Walking Dead series is one of the most popular shows currently on the air.
 It has millions of thousands of fans all over the world, so it was a smart move for Foxtel to lock down the rights.
 You can watch Season 9 first on Foxtel, in HD – basically the only way to watch legally.

 Alternatively, you could wait for the S9 DVD to come out or purchase episodes as they are available on digital retailers, but it’s likely going to be a long time until it hits the shelves.
 For now, Foxtel is your best bet.

 Access the hottest shows on TV, sport, and movies — including the eighth and final season of Game of Thrones — exclusively available on Foxtel.
 Base pack starts at only $29/mth!